Understanding if Your Slip and Fall Case was Caused by Negligent Actions

 While a slip and fall may sound like a slapstick routine, these accidents are often extremely serious and can lead to significant injuries.
 Illinois property owners owe their visitors a duty of care that amounts to affording those visitors safe passage through the property in question.
 If you’ve been injured in a slip and fall accident, it’s in your best interest to retain legal counsel – such claims are often complicated, but your rights and your rightful compensation matter.

-Slip and fall accidents come under premises liability law, and every case is unique to its own set of circumstances.
-To bring a successful slip and fall claim, you must be able to prove negligence on the part of the property owner (or manager or occupant).
-Such negligence consists of several distinct elements:
+Slip and fall accidents come fall under an area of law known as premises liability, and every case is unique to its own set of circumstances.
+To bring a successful slip and fall claim, you must be able to prove negligence on the part of the property owner (or manager or occupant), like a store owner or the manager of a supermarket.

 - The property owner had a duty of care to you;